scmcgowen/MinecraftModDocumenation/docs/UnlimitedPeripheralWorks/index.md

 ## General improvements

-- [ItemStorage](storage.md) from fabric introduced, to works with inventories, that supports only fabric transfer API
+- [ItemStorage](item_storage.md) from fabric introduced, to works with inventories, that supports only fabric transfer API.
 - FluidStorage from fabric introduced, allows fluid transfering similar to CC:T [fluid_storage](https://tweaked.cc/generic_peripheral/fluid_storage.html) API.
 Should works on any fluid tank.

 ## List of minecraft blocks